 At the University of Winchester validated programmes may adopt a range of means of assessing your learning.
 An indicative, and not necessarily comprehensive, list of assessment types you might encounter includes essays, portfolios, supervised independent work, presentations, written exams, or practical performances.
 The University is committed to ensuring that all students have an equal opportunity to achieve module learning outcomes.
 As such, where appropriate and necessary, students with recognised disabilities may have alternative assignments set that continue to test how successfully they have met the module's learning outcomes.
 Further details on assessment types used in the programme you are interested in can be found on the course page, by attending an Open Day/Evening, or contacting our teaching staff.

-Students become performers, directors, producers, comedy writers, teachers or workshop leaders.
-A number of graduates have set up their own comedy-based theatre/performance companies, while others have entered careers in the creative industries and business where they are in demand for their creative thinking and confidence in public speaking.
+Graduates become performers, directors, producers, comedy writers, teachers or workshop leaders.
+A number of graduates have set up their own comedy-based theatre/ performance companies, while others have entered careers in the creative industries and business.

 For more information about graduate employment visit - From Freshers to Future - what will yours be?